 Dr. John White, Director of the School of Occupational Therapy, Announces Transition

-John A. White, Jr., Ph.D., OTR/L, director of the School of Occupational Therapy in the College of Health Professions, has announced his plans to transition out of his role as director of the school, with the goal of welcoming a new director in 2015-2016.
+John A. White, Jr., PhD, OTR/L, has announced his plans to transition out of his role as director of the Pacific University School of Occupational Therapy, with the goal of welcoming a new director in 2015-2016.

-This transition marks the completion of his eleventh year as school drector, and will coincide with the completion of a major professional accreditation site visit, and the graduation of the first class of the new Doctor of Occupational Therapy program in August of 2015.
+This transition marks the completion of his 11th year as school drector and will coincide with the completion of a major professional accreditation site visit and the graduation of the first class of the new Doctor of Occupational Therapy program in August of 2015.

-John taught occupational therapy at Pacific from 1992-99, spent three years teaching at the Brenau University OT program, then returned to Pacific as School of Occupational Therapy Program Director in 2003.
+He taught occupational therapy at Pacific from 1992 to 1999, spent three years teaching at the Brenau University OT program, then returned to Pacific as School of Occupational Therapy program director in 2003.

 His scholarly work focuses on how people (including prisoners and people with disabilities) adapt to life challenges to create more satisfying and healthful living.
 He is a founding member and current board of directors chair of the Society for the Study of Occupation, USA, and has brought two national occupational science conferences to Oregon.

 Recognized for his ongoing leadership in occupational science and OT, he has been invited to present the keynote at the Japanese Society for the Study of Occupation in November of 2014.